When is summer solstice 2022 ?

 Our planet spins like a top, creating day and night as one hemisphere rotates to face the Sun as the other rotates to face out into space.
 The axis on which this daily rotation occurs also tilts, with the hemisphere tilted toward the Sun experiencing a higher Sun angle — the Sun appearing higher in the sky — and summer conditions.

-So while Tuesday will bring the longest stretch of sunlight in 2022 to the Northern hemisphere, those in the Southern hemisphere will experience their shortest day.
-Tuesday is also the southern hemisphere’s winter solstice, and the official beginning of their winter.
+So while Tuesday will bring the longest stretch of sunlight in 2022 to the nothern hemisphere, those in the southern hemisphere will experience their shortest day.
+Tuesday is also the southern hemisphere’s winter solstice and the official beginning of their winter.

 Photographing the Sun in the sky over the course of the year, or marking the location of a shadow cast at noon throughout the year, creates an analemma — a figure-eight that results from the changing apparent positions of Earth and Sun as we move through the seasons.